dofy/PopClip-Extensions/README.md

 - [Mosaic Text][ext9]

   > Mosaic text with custom characters which can be changed in the extension settings, you can use it to hide sensitive information.
+(The selected text will be copied to the clipboard first.)

 [popext]: https://github.com/pilotmoon/PopClip-Extensions
 [ext1]: https://github.com/dofy/PopClip-Extensions/raw/master/dist/OpenGitHubRepo.popclipextz